-He is the clinical lead and training programme director for urogynaecology in Sheffield as well as being the research lead for reproductive medicine and childbirth in Sheffield and South Yorkshire.
+He is the Clinical Lead and Training Programme Director for the Urogynaecology Unit in Sheffield as well as being the Director of Research for the Jessop Wing.
 His medical education was at Queens’ College, Cambridge and King's College Hospital, London where he graduated in 1987.